paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`split_target`
 ^^^^^^^^^^^^^^^^^^^

-This worker creates new .MS files which contain the target's calibrated visibilities only.
+This worker creates new .MS files which contain the targets' calibrated visibilities only.
 Time and frequency averaging is available, as well as phase rotation to a new phase centre.
+Crosscalibration can be applied on the fly while splitting.

 :ref:`masking`
 ^^^^^^^^^^^^^^